Adiien/AquaInno/README.md

 ## Getting Started

-Deploy the smart contract to Stellar's Soroban network and interact with it using the three main functions:
+Deploy the smart contract to Stellar's Soroban network and interact with it using the main functions:

-- `create_note()` - Create a new note with a title and content
-- `get_notes()` - Retrieve all stored notes from the contract
+- `donate(donor: Address, amount: i128)` - Securely transfer XLM from your wallet to fund the desalination project.
-- `delete_note()` - Remove a specific note by its ID
+- `get_donation(donor: Address)` - Retrieve the total accumulated donation amount for a specific wallet address.

 **AquaInnovate Jakarta** · Securing Jakarta's Future on the Blockchain